-Pre-stripping
+Pre-stripping and stripping activities

 Pre-stripping for the sulphide gold production commenced in July 2022 at Buffalo Reef and Felda Block 7.
 Mining at Buffalo Reef and Felda Block 7 area continued and recently reached the high-grade sulphide ore levels.
-For the first quarter ending September 30, 2023, total stripping costs amounted to \$0.64 million.
-These costs were recorded under mineral properties.
+For the three and six months ended December 31, 2023, total stripping and cutback costs amounted to \$1.79 million and \$3.05 million, respectively.
+These costs were recorded under mineral properties, being amortized using unit-of-production method.

-Tailing Storage Facility (TSF) Upgrade:
+Tailing Storage Facility (TSF) Upgrade

-The expansion of the TSF initiated in February 2021, aims to raise the TSF's level to 540m RL which will allow an additional three-year capacity for the sulphide concentrate production.
-As of the fiscal year 2022, the TSF upgrade project has reached a commendable completion rate of 92.30%, with the level currently at 537.00m RL.
+The expansion of the TSF, which was initiated in February 2021, aimed to raise the TSF's level to 540m RL, which will allow an additional three-year capacity for the sulphide concentrate production.
+As of the end of FY 2022, the TSF upgrade project had reached a commendable completion rate of 92.30%, with the main embankment level at 537.00m RL.

-An additional phase of construction resumed in the first quarter of FY2024, incurring total expenditures of \$0.15 million.
-These advancements continued in August 2023 and achieved levels of 539.25m RL.
-The additional 0.75m RL required to reach the required level of 540m RL will be achieved in Q2 FY2024.
+An additional phase of construction resumed in the first quarter of 2024 and achieved levels of 539.25m RL.
+The additional 0.75m RL required to reach the required level of 540m RL was achieved in Q2 2024.
+Total expenditures were \$0.29 million during the six months ended December 31, 2023.

 A monitoring system, which comprises 11 prisms installed at the TSF main embankment, has been instrumental in ensuring structural integrity.
-Bi-weekly readings indicated an average movement of only 6.70mm for the quarter, with no significant deviations observed.
-As of the end of Q1, the total progress of the fill work stands at 97.80%.
+Bi-weekly readings indicated a total vertical movement of only 6.30mm for the quarter, with no significant deviations observed.
+As of the end of Q2 2024, the total progress of the fill work stands at 100%.